ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.md

 <!--#/istutorial#-->

-This tutorial is to demonstrate the basic steps to operationalize an {{site.data.keyword.vmware-service_full}} – single or multi-tenant virtual data center after initial instance provisioning.
-This tutorial should take about 20-30 minutes to complete and assumes that [{{site.data.keyword.vmware-service_full}} instance](/docs/vmware-service?topic=vmware-service-tenant-ordering) and [a virtual data center (VDC)](/docs/vmware-service?topic=vmware-service-vdc-adding) have already been provisioned.
+This tutorial is to demonstrate the basic steps to operationalize an {{site.data.keyword.vmware-service_full}} single-tenant or multitenant virtual data center (VDC) after initial instance provisioning.
+This tutorial should take about 20-30 minutes to complete and assumes that [a {{site.data.keyword.vmware-service_short}} instance](/docs/vmware-service?topic=vmware-service-tenant-ordering) and [a VDC](/docs/vmware-service?topic=vmware-service-vdc-adding) have already been provisioned.
 {: shortdesc}